 We like a camera that encourages us to use it.
 A smartphone camera should be like a friend who’s always suggesting fun things to do.
 Although having a simple camera user interface is important, the camera’s performance is even more important.
 The camera’s hardware, features, and special modes need to produce extraordinary photos, too.

 Huawei billed lowlight photography as one of the P9’s strong points, so I put it to the test after the sun went down.
 It was 10 p.m. before the rain subsided enough to venture out into the night, and a chill wind was blowing hard enough to freeze my fingers.
-What normally would have been a ten-minute excursion turned into 45 minutes of experimentation.
-The P9 was so fun to use that I didn’t want to stop playing around with it.
+What normally would have been a 10-minute excursion turned into 45 minutes of experimentation.
 After I went home, I knew I’d end up playing around with the P9’s camera the next night, too.
-I don’t think I’ve had that strong a reaction to a camera since the LG G3.
-In other words, it’s a joy to use this phone’s camera and experiment with its many special features.
+It’s a joy to use this phone’s camera and experiment with its many special features.

 When the dual camera lenses work together, they produce the much sought-after bokeh effect, and you can manipulate the center of focus after the shot has been taken.
 We’ve seen these effects before, in phones from HTC and ZTE, but Huawei’s bokeh effects are considerably more robust and adjustable.
-The P9 also produces brighter bokeh images than the ones we took with the ZTE Axon Elite.
+The P9 also produced the best bokeh images we’d seen from a phone when it was released, and it’s still up there with the iPhone 7 Plus and the OnePlus 5 today.

 It’s incredibly easy to use the mode, too.
 Tap a button to activate the bokeh effects, take a photo as usual, and then mess around with the focal point in the gallery afterwards.
 What makes the P9 stand out is the ability to adjust the amount of blur behind each spot, using a basic slider control.
 You can also add filters at the end for more cool effects.